College of Communication > Faculty & Staff > Faculty A-Z > Daniel Makagon

 Daniel Makagon received his PhD from the University of South Florida.
-Makagon's teaching and research interests are in urban communication, ethnography, cultural studies, documentary, and community.
+Makagon's teaching and research interests are in urban communication, ethnography, documentary, and music industries (DIY and corporate).

 College of Communication Excellence in Teaching Award (2014)